benearnthof/SparseTransformers/README.md

 * Compare Vanilla to FlashAttention on different hardware
 * examine impact of batch size on training stability
 * larger batch sizes may be beneficial for transformers
+* investigate NCCL_P2P_DISABLE=1 / export NCCL_P2P_LEVEL=NVL may be required for some GPUs

 ### Functionality
+* Parameters & Embeddings are initialized like specified in Section 6 of the paper
 #### TODO
-* Fix init of embeddings & parameters (Section 6 of the paper)
 * Feed-forward networks should project to 4d, unless we specify "half-size" then 2d
 * Implement sparse kernels
 * Apply Dropout only at the end of each residual addition.